 Iron and calcium can be there to some degree in green smoothies but you’d need a lot of things like kale to get the amounts you need.

-As a smoothie only diet is classed as a plant based diet, not getting enough protein can also be a problem.
+As an exclusively-smoothie diet is classed as a plant based diet, not getting enough protein can also be a problem.
 This can lead to physical symptoms such as tiredness, having little energy and a “fuzzy” head.
 Lack of protein can also slow down your metabolism and have an even bigger effect on your weight loss efforts.

 Generally, vegans and vegetarians who follow a plant based diet will get their protein from other sources but obviously this won’t be an option if you’re following a smoothie only diet.
 You’re therefore more likely to be lacking in it compared to them.

 Adding protein powders to your smoothies is a way to get protein into a smoothie only diet but I believe it should come as a protein boost rather than a substitute for eating protein-rich foods.